Animation BA (Hons)

 Careers and opportunities

-When you finish the course, our careers and employability service can help you find a job that puts your skills to work in the industry.
+When you finish this Animation degree course, our careers and employability service can help you find a job that puts your skills to work in the industry.

 Previous students have gone on to work as animators, concept artists, directors, compositors, creative directors, art directors, modellers, user interface (UI) designers and post-production technical directors at well-known companies such as: